 Award nominees should be women whose work significantly contributed to the field of public health in Florida.
 Candidates may represent any sector of public health, including maternal/child health; health policy, management, finance or economics; epidemiology and biostatistics; environmental and occupational health; public health nutrition; public health nursing; international health; health education; and, toxicology/parasitology.

-The deadline for nomination materials is Friday, February 19.
+The deadline for nomination materials is midnight on Monday, February 20.

 Visit the award website for additional nomination information and list of honorees.